Creating a form

 (Optional) Click Add under 'Theme' to choose which theme the form should use

 Finally you have an option to exclude scripts

-The form should be inserted now and all that's needed to put it on your site is a Save and publish of the content page!
+The form should be inserted on to your page and all that's left to do is click of the Save and publish button.